Johnny Depp as Paul Kemp, expatriate American journalist

 Kemp’s military-style field watch suggests the A-11 watch issued to American servicemen during World War II or its all-lumen successor, the A-17, both of which would be supported by the fact that Kemp was modeled after Hunter S. Thompson, who had just been discharged from two years of U.S. Air Force service before taking his job in San Juan.
 This history of the A-11 is a great read, detailing the Elgin, Bulova, and Waltham watches made for the military as well as the similar but non-officially designated watches made by Hamilton.

-Kemp’s steel watch with its black dial is secured to his left wrist via tan canvas strap.
+Kemp’s silver-toned watch with its black dial is secured to his left wrist via tan canvas strap.

 The jacket makes a brief final appearance later in the film, again in a shady situation as Kemp and Sala trade $50 to Moberg in exchange for a bike and wild drugs that they need to drop into their eyes.
 (The $50 comes with the added request that Kemp provide visual determination that Moberg has the clap, which Kemp confirms is indeed “a standing ovation.”)